jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 # [fit] **Interested in contributing?**
 # [fit] Join Slack by emailing justin@jspahrsummers.com

-^ If any of you are interested in contributing as well, in any capacity, we'd more than welcome the help!
-Anything is valuable, including bug fixes, documentation help, answering issues and questions from others, etc.
+^ If any of you are interested in contributing, in any capacity, we'd welcome the help!
+Anything is valuable—including bug fixes, documentation help, and responding to issues and questions from others.

-^ If you're unsure how best to contribute, or would just like to chat with other collaborators, we're happy to add you to our Slack channel.
-Just email me (at this address here), and I'll send you an invite.
+^ If you're unsure how to contribute, or would like to chat with other collaborators, we're happy to add you to our Slack channel.
+Just email me at this address, and I'll send you an invite.

 ^ Thanks everyone!